-Paving the way: growing political hegemony and the strategic redistribution of Turkey's public transport investment, with A. Rodríguez-Pose (London School of Economics).
+Does the territorial targeting of public goods change over time?
+Evidence from Turkey's public transport investment, with A. Rodríguez-Pose (London School of Economics).
+Under review.

-Existing studies of distributive politics primarily focus on how alternative electoral systems lead to different strategic allocative patterns.
+Existing studies on the territorial allocation of public goods for electoral reasons primarily focus on how alternative electoral systems lead to different strategic allocative patterns.
 Yet, even with the same electoral rule, incumbents may decide to alter their targeting strategies according to changing political objectives.
-The current paper focuses on proportional representation (PR) systems, and asks whether the patterns of strategic redistribution change when governments enjoy increasing electoral success and aim to achieve political hegemony.
-While in PR systems with strong parties governments have incentives to preferentially target core constituencies and punish foes’, we suggest that increases in incumbents’ popularity and hold on power may lead to a broadening in the territorial targeting of public goods as a ‘hegemony-building’ strategy.
+The current paper focuses on proportional representation (PR) systems, and asks whether the geographical patterns of strategic redistribution change when governments enjoy increasing electoral success.
+While in PR systems with strong parties governments have incentives to preferentially target core regions and punish foes’, we suggest that increases in incumbents’ popularity and hold on power may lead to a broadening in the territorial targeting of public goods.
 We employ a multi-method research strategy combining data on Turkey’s public transport investment for 2003-2013 with fieldwork involving in-depth interviews, and provide robust results in support of our hypothesis.

 Deconsolidating democracy: the politics of Turkey's social spending under AKP rule, with M. Cammett (Harvard University), E. Sergenti (World Bank).